-Hey it is Cody Bramlett.
-Rick asked me today to put together a video for you on 5 Mistakes People Make with the Kettlebell Swing.
+Hey, it is Cody Bramlett.
+Rick asked me to put together a video for you on 5 Mistakes People Make with the Kettlebell Swing today.

-I want to share with you the five biggest mistakes I see and the dangers I see in the kettlebell swing.
+I want to share with you the five mistakes people make with kettlebell swings and the dangers I see in the kettlebell swing.

-Now, the reason I put this video together for you today is I just taught a class of about 15 new people and they are all doing these things wrong.
-So, I want to make sure that you understand at home how to use a kettlebell correctly so you can avoid these five dangerous injury-causing mistakes, so you don’t have to get hurt, and you can keep having an amazing time and get the results you want.
+Now, I put this video together for you today because I just taught a class of about 15 new people, and they are all doing these things wrong.
+So, I want to ensure that you understand at home how to use a kettlebell correctly to avoid these five dangerous injury-causing mistakes so you don’t have to get hurt and you can keep having an amazing time and get the results you want.

 What’s the first one?

 People tend to keep their weight in the heels of kettlebells.
 In their swing, they look like tipping birds.
 I can barely even do it.

 You want to imagine that on your foot, all four corners of your foot are pushing into the ground.